Recovering a time-homogeneous stock price process from perpetual option prices: Extensions

-In the main body of the paper we have assumed that the interest rate $r$ is a given positive constant, that dividend rates are zero, and that $\sigma$ is a function to be determined.
-However, the same ideas can be used to find other time-homogeneous models consistent with observed perpetual put prices, whereby the volatility function is given, and either a state-dependent dividend rate, or a state-dependent interest rate is inferred.
+In the main body of the paper we have assumed that the interest rate $r$ is a given positive constant, that dividend rates are zero and that $\sigma$ is a function to be determined.
+In the last section we generalized this analysis to allow for a known, nonzero, dividend rate.
+We will now argue that the same ideas can be used to find other time-homogeneous models consistent with observed perpetual put\vadjust{\goodbreak} prices, whereby the volatility function is given, and either a state-dependent dividend rate or a state-dependent interest rate is inferred.